caiomsouza/kaggle-competitions/santander-customer-satisfaction/README.md

 ### Kaggle Santander Customer Satisfaction Competition

-This project was created by Caio.
+This project was created by Caio.<BR>
-The main purpose of this work is to learn data mining.
+The main purpose of this work is to learn data mining.<BR>
-This is an academic project.
+This is an academic project.<BR>

-Redes Neuronales y Algoritmos Genéticos
+"Redes Neuronales y Algoritmos Genéticos"<BR>
-Master degree in Data Mining and Business Intelligence UCM - "Universidad Complutense de Madrid"
+Master degree in Data Mining and Business Intelligence<BR>
+UCM - "Universidad Complutense de Madrid"<BR>

 Started: 7:43 pm, Wednesday 2 March 2016 UTC<BR>
 Ended: 11:59 pm, Monday 2 May 2016 UTC (61 total days)<BR>